Joe Gormley (footballer)

 Joseph Anthony Gormley (born Belfast, 26 November 1989) is a footballer who plays as a striker for Cliftonville in the Irish League.

-Nicknamed "Joe The Goal", Gormley is Cliftonville's all-time record goalscorer, reaching 300 in November 2025.
+Gormley is Cliftonville's all-time record goalscorer, reaching 300 in November 2025.

 Club career

 Early career

 Gormley began his career at Cliftonville, making four appearances before being released in 2009.
 He joined Crumlin Star, where he scored 61 goals in the 2010–11 season before re-joining Cliftonville in 2011.

 Cliftonville

-He was top goalscorer in Northern Ireland in 2013–14, when he became the first player in the club's history to score over 30 goals in two separate seasons, and was named as Ulster Footballer of the Year and Northern Ireland Football Writers' Player of the Year for 2013–14.
+Gormley was top goalscorer in Northern Ireland in 2013–14, when he became the first player in the club's history to score over 30 goals in two separate seasons, and was named as Ulster Footballer of the Year and Northern Ireland Football Writers' Player of the Year for 2013–14.

-He holds the club record for most goals scored in a domestic season in a Cliftonville shirt, amounting 41 in the season of 2014–15; breaking his own previous record of 37 goals the season before.
+He holds the club record for most goals scored in a domestic season, claiming 41 in 2014–15 and breaking his own previous record of 37 goals the season before.